chrissuu/bleu_fix/_posts/2024-03-01-but-what-is-computer-science.md

 ### A brief history on computer science

 Nowadays, the term "computer" and "laptop" is synonymous, but the field of computer science is not actually the study of "laptops"!
 Rather, it is the study of computation, algorithms, and information.
 In general, computer science is a widely applicable field.
-There's a joke that goes you can add "computational" to anything and it would be a legitimate field of study (i.e. Carnegie Mellon has a computational biology department, but graduate departments elsewhere often have computational physics, computational number theory, computational chemistry, etc).
+In fact, usually you can add "computational" to anything and it would be a legitimate field of study (i.e. Carnegie Mellon has a computational biology department, but graduate departments elsewhere often have computational physics, computational number theory, computational chemistry, etc).
 The underlying reason for this is that "mathematics" sets the foundation for the sciences and anything that uses mathematics has some degree of computation to it.
 Hence computer science is applicable to those fields.
 An amazing thing about that is that any contribution towards computer science indirectly contributes to countless other fields!

 #### Human computers
 While the term "computers" are mostly used in the context of laptops or personal computers, the actual word goes back several hundreds of years.
 Around the 1600's, "computers" used to be a term given to people who did arithmetic computations.